AKripper/COPS-CSOC/Project-2/Vulnerable Web Application/README.md

     └── static/
 ```

-After having all the files you will simply need to run these two commands on the terminal inside the directory `simple_login_app`.
+After having all the files you will simply need to run these commands on the terminal inside the directory `simple_login_app`.
 ```
 docker-compose build
 docker-compose up
 ```
+This builds and runs the web app.

 ## Files
 1. **app.py** - The Python script to create the Flask web application.